 - Positioning — Pricing research informs your own pricing strategy to remain competitive and position your products in the marketplace.

-To begin, we can return to the competitor’s Top Pages report.
+And finally, for a more hands-on approach, you might look again to the Semrush Traffic Analytics tool.
+To begin, we let’s return to the competitor’s Top Pages report.
 This time, instead of filtering for keywords, we can just look at top pages generally.

-For example, the report for Kraken.com shows 4.2 million unique visitors used the “instant deposit” feature and 361,000 unique users visited the page that allows users to “stake” their crypto to earn higher interest rates.
+For example, the report for kraken.com shows about 500k unique visitors used the “funding” feature and a little more than 500k unique users visited the “instant” page.
 Conducting this kind of research for all competitors can provide a great overview of the most popular offerings.

 The importance of competitive intelligence and analysis in marketing rests in the connection between businesses and customers.
 Gathering marketing intelligence helps: